Policy for credit card at Aarhus University

 The card holder can request the cancellation of the credit card via the link “Make Changes to Existing Credit Cards” to the right.

-• How to activate a credit card
+• How to activate your credit card

-• How to activate a credit card
+• How to activate your credit card

 • Credit card linking in Wallet/Apple Pay/PayPal/MobilePay